okta/okta.github.io/_source/_standards/OAuth/index.md

 Okta defines two types of reserved (non-custom) claims, [base](/standards/OIDC/index.html#base-claims-always-present) and [scope-dependent claims](/standards/OIDC/index.html#scope-dependent-claims-not-always-returned).
 Base claims are always returned, and scope-dependent claims are returned depending on the scope requested.
-Custom claims are configured in the Custom Authorization Server, and returned depending on the token type and configuration.
+Custom claims are configured in the Custom Authorization Server, and returned depending on whether it matches a scope in the request, and also depending on the token type, authorization server type, and the token and claim configuration set in the authorization server:

-* Base claims are always returned in ID Tokens and Access Tokens for both authorization server types (Okta Authorization Server or Custom Authorization Server).
+* Base claims are always returned in ID tokens and Access Tokens for both authorization server types (Okta Authorization Server or Custom Authorization Server).
-* Scope-dependent claims are returned in tokens depending on the response type for both authorization server types.
+* Scope-dependent claims are returned in tokens depending on the response type for either authorization server type.
 See [the second table in the Scope-Dependent Claims topic](/standards/OIDC/index.html#scope-dependent-claims-not-always-returned) for details.
-* Custom claims require the Custom Authorization Server to configure.
-You can specify that claims are to be returned in each token (ID or access) always, or only when requested:
-    * If you configure a claim to always be returned in the ID Token, _____ .
+* Custom claims require configuration in the Custom Authorization Server.
+You can specify that claims are to be returned in each token (ID or access) always, or only when requested.
+Assuming a claim matches a requested scope, it is returned to the ID token if there is no access token requested.
-    * If you configure a claim to always be returned in the access token, ____ .
-    * If you configure a claim to be returned only when requested to either token type, ________ .

 The full set of claims for requested scopes is available via the `/oauth2/v1/userinfo` endpoint.
-Call this endpoint using the access token.
+To verify the claims for a scope, call this endpoint using the access token.

 ##### Custom claim values